eficode-academy/gradle-katas/README.md

  - applying-plugins - Looking into available plugins

-Task tules
+Task rules and dynamic tasks
  - task-rules - Dynamic task content
+ - dynamic-task-creation

 Artifact handling
- - create-artifact - Creating an artifact

  - publish-artifact - How to share your artifact.
 Group, name and version practices.

  - resolve-artifact - Compile code using the artifact as a dependency